newfrogg/data_engineering/note/AI_for_slides.md

 Think of it as “auto-whiteboard mode for one topic”.

-## Get ABV’s stories in your inbox

-Join Medium for free to get updates from this writer.

-Subscribe

-Subscribe

 **_If they ever wire Dynamic View + NotebookLM together properly, Google might own the entire “teach me this thing with visuals” pipeline._**